 - Exposición de calor al aire libre (Outdoor Heat information in Spanish)

-- Create an Outdoor Heat Exposure Prevention Plan (Spanish) as part of your required Accident Prevention Program.
+- Address outdoor heat exposure safety as part of your required Accident Prevention Program.

 - Provide annual training to employees and supervisors on symptoms of outdoor heat exposure and policies in place to prevent heat-related illness.

-- Increase the amount of water available to employees and providing more opportunity for workers to drink it on days when temperatures require preventive measures.
+- Provide a sufficient amount of drinking water to employees and an opportunity to drink it on days when temperatures require preventive measures.

-- Be prepared to respond appropriately to any employee with symptoms of heat-related illness.
+- Respond appropriately to any employee with symptoms of heat-related illness.